zyh001/WindowsSpyBlocker/README.md

 ## License

-LGPL.
+MIT.
 See `LICENSE` for more details.